 Moss has a bitter taste, too, so it will repel animals that might otherwise come to snack on your garden plants, like deer.
 One taste of moss, and they will stay away.

 Another excellent benefit of moss is its ability to deter common garden fungal infections.
-There are biochemical compounds in moss that deter these infections, which means you do not have to use environmentally harmful chemicals on your plants to keep them healthy.
+Biochemical compounds in moss deter these infections, which means you do not have to use environmentally harmful chemicals on your plants to keep them healthy.
 The moss will do it for you for free.

 It Helps to Reduce Air Pollution and Conserves Water